cfw-guide/cemu.cfw.guide/docs/online-play.md

 - Online files dumped from your Wii U (<router-link to="/using-dumpling">Using Dumpling</router-link>)
 - And installed into Cemu (<router-link to="/using-dumpling.html#copying-online-files-to-cemu">Copying Online Files to Cemu</router-link>)
-- A FAT32 formatted USB storage device or SD card

-::: tip

-All storage devices must be formatted to FAT32 with a 32KB (32768) allocation.
-For storage devices larger than 32GB, use [guiformat](http://ridgecrop.co.uk/index.htm?guiformat.htm) to format it correctly.

 :::